On Prices and Features

 - The impossibility to translate desktop and mobile attention into iPad sales forces you to compete on iTunes.

 Having both iPad and OSX has allowed us to go up with the price because now there is traffic and sales synergy between the two.
-If you compare units sold to revenue you will see that now we make more revenue with less apps, which we couldn’t do before:

 Once we have an iPhone app in the market, we’ll be able to close the circle (at least for Mac users), and the price of the iPad might go up further.
 In any case, to really close the circle, we’ll have to release Writer for PC!
 But let’s first see how things develop on the Mac.